Avigdor Shinan: Biography

 Born in Prague in 1946, he has been living in Israel since 1949.
 He completed his higher education at The Hebrew University, where he has been teaching since 1972 while engaged in his principal research fields: the literature of the Aggadah and the Midrash, the Aramaic translations of Scriptures and the history of the Siddur.
-He has published over 120 articles in these various fields and more than ten books including the Avi Chai Siddur, Pirkei Avot – A New Israeli Commentary, and, in collaboration with Prof. Yair Zakovitch That is not What the Good Book Says.
+He has published and over 140 articles in these various fields and more than ten books.
 Shinan also translated Yosef Dov Soloveitchik's books into Hebrew, and edited the popular journal "Et Ha-Da'at".
-He also serves as an academic consultant for Keren Avi Chai and Beit Avi Chai in Jerusalem.
+He initiated a new series of books introducing a new "Israeli commentary" on several books of the Bible.
+He wrote/cowrote four- on the Book of Jonah, Song of Songs, Ecclesiastes, and Pirkei Avot (Ethics of the Fathers).
+He served as advisor to the Book of Esther, written by Rabbi Mishael Zion.